xaviermatos/xaviermatos.github.io/README.md

 # xaviermatos.github.io
-My professional portfolio website, built with responsive design in mind.
+My professional portfolio website, crafted with a focus on responsive design.